How to manage pregnancy and back pain?

 • Yes, it is generally safe to use hot or cold compresses, but consult your doctor for specific advice.

-Will back pain go away after giving birth?
+Will back pain go away after childbirth?